 External Ids for TFAP2C Gene

 The protein encoded by this gene is a sequence-specific DNA-binding transcription factor involved in the activation of several developmental genes.
 The encoded protein can act as either a homodimer or heterodimer with other family members and is induced during retinoic acid-mediated differentiation.
 It plays a role in the development of the eyes, face, body wall, limbs, and neural tube. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TFAP2C Gene

 TFAP2C (Transcription Factor AP-2 Gamma) is a Protein Coding gene.
 Diseases associated with TFAP2C include Breast Cancer and Exencephaly.
-Among its related pathways are Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors and Gene Expression.
+Among its related pathways are DNA Damage and Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II core promoter proximal region sequence-specific binding.
 An important paralog of this gene is TFAP2A.

 UniProtKB/Swiss-Prot for TFAP2C Gene

 Sequence-specific DNA-binding protein that interacts with inducible viral and cellular enhancer elements to regulate transcription of selected genes.
 AP-2 factors bind to the consensus sequence 5-GCCNNNGGC-3 and activate genes involved in a large spectrum of important biological functions including proper eye, face, body wall, limb and neural tube development.
 They also suppress a number of genes including MCAM/MUC18, C/EBP alpha and MYC.
 Involved in the MTA1-mediated epigenetic regulation of ESR1 expression in breast cancer.